Some last impressions of “Life at the Quinta” …………….

 I decide to go for lunch in Alvor.
 What a good decision, as the old part of Alvor is still a very nice place to visit, with a small harbour, where fisherman are busy with repairing the nets and painting their boats etc. I decide the have lunch at the restaurant Ze Morgadinho, close to the Laguna.
 In the center of the outside terrace is an enormous BBQ, where the smell of Sardines is very inviting!
 An accordionist is playing favorite Fado tunes, but later it turns out that he also can play a lot of typical Parisian music.
 I finally stay here nearly 3 hours……The food is simple, but very tasty.
 The wine is great and the atmosphere too.
 I get to chat with the accordionist and buy a c.d. from him, on which he plays with people from Mozambique; nice!
 After, I go for a stroll along the Laguna, have a coffee at a plaza in front of a church, find even my car back, although I have it parked in a tiny street (parking is a big problem here in Alvor).
 It is getting late and I want to be back in Cacela Velha before dark.
 Once you are on the highway again, it drives very fast, as there is barely anyone else on the road.
 With a lot of new impressions and a load of new pictures, I arrive just on time back “home”.

-My little house on the corner is situated right in the alley to the graveyard and from my bed I hear the small and noisy motor cycle of the supervisor of the cemetery in the morning.
+My little house on the corner is situated right in the alley to the graveyard and from my bed I hear in the morning the small and noisy motor cycle of the supervisor of the cemetery.
 I spent one day just talking with some people in Cacela Velha and they all understand my Spanish and I understand most of their Portuguese, as many words are similar or have something in common.

 Last week it was busy in Cacela; there was one funeral after the other.
 That meant that I didn’t get much rest in my house, as the coffins are brought into the cemetery on a very noisy “cart”, with even noisier people behind it.
 This is the perfect moment to exchange the latest gossip!
 Now I knew already that everybody wants to be buried here (and have their wedding here), but what happened that suddenly everybody dropped dead?
-One day I did my evening round and I saw two pictures of dead people on the church door and also a wake took place in a separate room of the church but with the doors all open, so I could see the people sitting around the coffin.
-I knew that it would be a late and noisy night and an early and noisy morning!
-Normally the village is car free, but when there is a wake or a funeral, the cars are coming and going until late in the evening.
+One day I did my evening round and I noticed two announcements on the church door of people, who died recently.
+Also a wake took place in a separate room of the church, but with the doors wide open, so I could see the people sitting around the coffin.
+I knew that it would be a late and noisy night and an early and even noisier morning!
+Normally, the village is car free, but when there is a wake or a funeral, the cars are coming and going until late in the evening.